top of page

 Photograph the Hassan Tower

 This towering minaret was intended to be part of a grand mosque envisioned by the 12th-century ruler Yacoub al-Mansour.
-His goal was to build one of the largest mosques in the world, but his death in 1150 halted construction forever.
+His goal was to build the largest mosque and minaret in the world, but his death in 1150 halted construction forever.
+Why it became known as the Hassan Tower is still a bit of a mystery but it has been called such since the 13th century.

 Visit the Mausoleum of Mohammed V

 Just a stone’s throw from the Hassan Tower is this magnificent mausoleum, which is located on the spot where thousands gathered to celebrate Moroccan independence after the king's return from exile.
-Today, it is the final resting place of Mohammed V and his son, King Hassan II.
+Today, it is the final resting place of Mohammed V and his son, King Hassan II, and is not to be missed when visiting Rabat.

 Visit the Mohammed VI Museum of Contemporary Arts